-Lexile Website
+Lexile Measure

-Reading MCA results appearing in On-Demand Reports and present on Individual Student Reports (ISRs) include predicted Lexile score ranges.
-The Lexile® Framework is a system that helps match readers with literature appropriate for their reading skills.
+Preliminary and final Reading MCA results include a predicted Lexile measure for a student's ability, and an upper and lower range that helps match readers with literature appropriate for their reading skills.
 When reading a book within the predicted Lexile range, the reader should comprehend enough of the text to make sense of it, while still being challenged enough to maintain interest and learn.

-View the Lexile website for more information about the Lexile Framework.
+Visit lexile.com for more information about the Lexile Framework.